sagarkurbet/Bank-Customer-Churn-Modelling/README.md

 # Bank-Customer-Churn-Modelling

 ## Aim:
-#### A bank is investigating a very high rate of customer leaving the bank.
+#### The Objective of this Project states that a bank is investigating a very high rate of customer leaving the bank.
 Here is a 10,000 records dataset to investigate        and predict which of the customers are more likely to leave the bank soon.

 ### Libraries/ tools used:
 1. Numpy